-- 1. To block out glare from the front, swing down the main sun visor 1. - To block glare from the side, remove the main sun visor from the center mount and swing it to the side (2).
+- Do not store the main sun visor before storing the extension sun visor. - Do not pull the extension sun visor forcedly downwards. - 1.
+To block out glare from the front, swing down the main sun visor (1). - 2.
+To block glare from the side, remove the main sun visor from the center mount and swing it to the side (2). - 3.
+Draw out the extension sun visor (3) (if so equipped) from the main sun visor to block further glare.